Insights

 #1 Use Less Backstory

-Tell less, show more is perhaps the most common piece of storytelling advice.
-We hear it so often, but actually putting it into practice can be challenging.
-But here’s a simple way to “tell less”: Eliminate unnecessary details that don’t move the story forward.
+Tell less, show more is perhaps the most common piece of storytelling advice, but actually putting it into practice can be challenging.
+Here’s a simple way to show vs. tell: Eliminate details that don’t move the story forward.

 Full Transcript